apiaryio/dredd/README.md

 Additionally, boolean flags can be negated by prefixing `no-`, for example: `--no-color --no-inline-errors`.

-Dredd can be configured to use hookfiles to do basic setup/teardown between tests.
-See the [wiki article on writing hooks](https://github.com/apiaryio/dredd/wiki/Writing-Hooks) for more details.

-## API Blueprint Testability
-Dredd can test only API resources specified by *well defined transaction*.
-Any Non specific resources in the Blueprint e. g. with URI template or query parameters without default or example values are considered as *ambiguous transaction* thus they are resulting in a *warning* during the test run and are skipped.

-To learn more about the future of API Blueprint & Testing visit [apiaryio/api-blueprint#21](https://github.com/apiaryio/api-blueprint/issues/21).

 ## Contribution

 Any contribution is more then welcome!
 Let's start with creating your own [virtual development environment][vde], then fork, write  tests, write clean, readable code which communicate, use `scripts/bdd`, keep the [test coverage] and create a pull request. :)

 Make sure to follow Dredd [issues page][issues].

+To learn more about the future of API Blueprint & Testing visit [apiaryio/api-blueprint#21](https://github.com/apiaryio/api-blueprint/issues/21).

 [API Blueprint]: http://apiblueprint.org/
 [test coverage]: https://coveralls.io/r/apiaryio/dredd?branch=master